carpentries/lesson-development-training/episodes/03-audience.md

 1. What is their background?
 2. What do they already know how to do?
 3. What do they want to do with the skills they will learn from your lesson?
-4. What vocabulary do they use?
-   It may be that the terms you will teach have different meaing in the learner's research domain.
-6. What problem will your lesson help them solve?
+4. What problem will your lesson help them solve?
-7. What other considerations might you need to make e.g. their primary language differ from yours, etc?

 ::::::::::::::  solution